Roasted Asparagus

 Ingredient notes

-• Asparagus: To trim the tough, fibrous portion of each spear, you can cut it with a knife or bend it until it snaps.
+• Asparagus: To trim the tough, woody ends of each spear, you can cut it with a knife or bend it until it snaps.
 The asparagus will break precisely where the tender part ends and the tough part begins.
 Roast the stems whole or cut into bite-sized pieces before roasting, if desired.
+If you have especially slim, thin spears, they may cook faster than thick spears so keep an eye on them.

 Step-by-step instructions

 1. Preheat oven to 400 degrees.
 Line a rimmed baking sheet with foil or parchment paper for easy cleanup.
-In a large bowl, add asparagus, olive oil, lemon juice, garlic, and salt to taste and pepper to taste.
+In a large bowl, add asparagus and drizzle with olive oil and lemon juice.
+Sprinkle with garlic and salt and pepper to taste.
 (I like at least ½ teaspoon salt and ¼ teaspoon pepper; sometimes I do a little more.)

 Raw asparagus in a bowl with garlic.

-1. Transfer to prepared baking sheet.
-Roast until lightly browned in some places but still crispy, about 10 to 12 minutes.
+1. Transfer to prepared baking pan and arrange asparagus spears in a single layer as much as possible.
+Bake until lightly browned in some places but still crispy, about 10 to 12 minutes.
 Do not overcook.
+Transfer to a serving platter.

 Roasted asparagus on a rimmed baking sheet with lemon slices.